 The HNC's team of Navigators conducted significant street outreach efforts in the months leading up to the HNC opening in the neighborhoods surrounding the site.
-In the months following opening, Navigators' efforts naturally shifted significantly toward supporting the opening of the site and serving clients visiting the site.
+In the months following opening,

+Navigators' efforts naturally shifted significantly toward supporting the opening of the site and serving clients visiting the site.

-During April 2020, outreach efforts were largely halted due to both the needs of persons seeking onsite services and the service delivery modifications needed to address the COVID-19 pandemic.
-With staff resources needed to carry out the screening of all persons seeking on-site services, the measures taken to ensure staff safety by converting in-person interactions to tele-case management whenever possible and the focus on providing unsheltered clients basic information about COVID-19 and hygiene kits, street outreach efforts were limited in scope.
+During May 2020, outreach efforts were largely halted due to both the needs of persons seeking onsite services and the service delivery modifications needed to address the COVID-19 pandemic.
+With staff resources needed to carry out the screening of all persons seeking on-site services, the measures taken to ensure staff safety by converting in-person interactions to tele-case management whenever possible and the focus on providing unsheltered clients basic information about COVID-19 and hygiene kits, street outreach efforts were limited in their scope.

-One person was enrolled in HNC outreach services in April 2020.
-This decrease in persons reflects the shift to HNC street-based services focusing on providing information, health and hygiene supplies and encouraging clients to seek services on-site rather than engaging them in intensive case management on the street given the limited outreach resources.
+HNC did not enroll any clients in outreach service during May 2020.
+This decrease in persons engaged through outreach reflects the shift to HNC street-based services focusing on providing information, health and hygiene supplies, and encouraging clients to seek services on-site rather than engaging them in intensive case management on the street given the limited outreach resources.